kbingman/accretejs/README.md

 # ACCRETE.js
 ### Planetary system creation simulation in the browser or on server.

-This is a fork of Mitch Anderson's (Accrete.js)[https://github.com/tmanderson], adding unit tests and moving the code to a more modern, functional based method.
+This is a fork of Mitch Anderson's [Accrete.js](https://github.com/tmanderson), adding unit tests and moving the code to a more modern, functional based method.
 In addition, the Astro.js library has been expanded to include more information for each planet.
-Much of this was built upon work done by (David Caleb Robinson)[https://github.com/calebrob6/accrete], again adding tests and better organization.
+Much of this was built upon work done by [David Caleb Robinson](https://github.com/calebrob6/accrete), again adding tests and better organization.

 Accrete.js is a port of the awesome planetary system simulation algorithm, [Accrete](http://www.rand.org/pubs/papers/P4226.html) to JavaScript.
 Originally published* and partly programmed (via FORTRAN) by the amazing Stephen H. Dole.
 Almost a decade later Carl Sagan and Richard Isaacson refined Dole's model -- which shortly thereafter was also implemented in FORTRAN, and again elaborately and academically published by Martin Fogg.